shovel-org/Windows-JetBrains-Bucket/README.md

 ## Portable suffix

 - All created files, which are generated (config, system, plugins, log) are moved into each application root `profile` folder
-- Nothing will be saved into system path.
+- Nothing will be saved into system path

 TODO: